 -

-- €18.90 is the cheapest possible advance-purchase fare, limited availability, specified train only, no changes, no refunds, no flexibility.
+- €18.90 is the cheapest possible advance-purchase fare, price varies like air fares, specified train only, no changes, no refunds.

 -

 If you divide the pass cost by the number of days travel, you get a cost-per-day.
-The longer the duration of the pass, the cheaper the cost-per-day:
+The longer the pass duration, the cheaper the cost-per-day:

 Or if you're aged under 28 and can buy a youth pass: